lisabronwyn/tetris-tutorial/doc/drawing.md

 tile position we want to draw squares in.
 To draw a filled square, we call the `fillRect` method on `ctx` that we defined above.
 This method takes four arguments, `x`, `y`, `width`, and `height`.
-Since the arguments we got were coordinates, and not pixels, we multiply by the `tilesz` to get the pixel coordinates to pass to `fillRect`.
+Since the arguments we got were coordinates and not pixels, we multiply by the `tilesz` to get the pixel coordinates to pass to `fillRect`.
 Since we want to fill the entire tile, we pass the tile size in pixels as both the width and height of the rectangle to draw.

-For the fill color, we assume that whomever calls `drawSquare` will already have set the correct fill color.
+For the fill color, we assume that whoever calls `drawSquare` will already have set the correct fill color.
 The stroke color on the other hand, we always want to be gray.
 This can be controlled by changing the value of `strokeStyle` on `ctx`.
-However, we also want to be nice to the code that called us, and make sure that when we return to the calling code, `strokeStyle` will be set to whatever it was before we were called.
+However, we also want to be nice to the code that called us and make sure that when we return to the calling code, `strokeStyle` will be set to whatever it was before we were called.
 We do this by first storing the old value to a variable (`ss = ctx.strokeStyle`), and then resetting it before the